AtheosGame/AtheosGame.github.io/Game/Shadow/Skins.md

 * **Tanking**
 * **Support**

-Choose wisely a skin that synergies with your Organs and Items.
+Choose wisely a Skin that synergies well with your Organs and Items.